What is the Fulcrum Security?

 - From the over-reliance on in-person sales, LightingCo was required to spend significant sums of capital to build out its online infrastructure to adjust to the changing landscape

-- Keep in mind, these increased expenditures and operating expenses are being incurred while the company is experiencing a fraction of the normal level of demand for its products
+- Keep in mind that these increased expenditures and operating expenses are being incurred while the company is experiencing a fraction of the normal level of demand for its products

 Tied to Discretionary Consumer Spending